Skip to Content

 • Third offense: Indefinite revocation of your privilege to drive (you may apply for reinstatement after 3 years for a restricted license, and after 5 years for an unrestricted license)

-Virginia Restricted License
+Understanding Virginia Restricted Licenses

-For first and second DUI offenses the judge will often authorize the issuance of a restricted driver's license.
+For first and second DUI offenses, the judge will often authorize the issuance of a restricted driver's license.
 However, it is important to note that the judge cannot authorize a restricted license if you are convicted of refusing a breathalyzer test.
 The terms of restricted licenses are up to the judge, but typically they allow an individual to drive to:

 • Work (or during work if required by the job)